rhel-labs/learn-katacoda/buildah/step2.md

 Complete!
 </pre>

-This subcommand acts like the RUN directive in an OCIFile.
+This subcommand acts like the RUN directive in an Containerfile.
 Since the `yum` command includes a switch, we need to use the `--` syntax to tell `buildah run` there are no buildah options to look for past this point.

 Once the packages are installed in the working container, enable `httpd` to start when the container is run via systemd using the `buildah run` subcommand.